sugatmahanti/CoreBond/readme.md

 the list of government bonds.After it locates the best candidate, the function outputs the ID of this best candidate Bond and calculates the yield by subtracting its value from corporate bond's yield.

 The function uses the list of government bonds and given corporate bond as input.

+It uses ClosestBonds to determine the 2 best candidates one lesser or one greater than current corporate bond based on bond terms.
+I calculate the difference and whichever is closest is selected as the best candidate in terms of Bond terms.

-It loops through the list of govt bonds and keeps track of difference of bond terms between the current govt bond and given corp bond.
+~~It loops through the list of govt bonds and keeps track of difference of bond terms between the current govt bond and given corp bond.
 It also keeps track of current return (yield) and the Bond ID in a StringBuilder.
 I used StringBuilder for better performance as String are immutable in C#.
 Pleas refer here for more info:
 (http://stackoverflow.com/questions/4274193/what-is-the-difference-between-a-mutable-and-immutable-string-in-c)

 Since I am constantly updating my string value to keep track of Bond ID and current return, stringbuilder will use existing string pool instead of creating new one like normal Strings in C#.
-For large number of operations, the performance difference can be quite significant.
+For large number of operations, the performance difference can be quite significant. ~~

 After it determines the best candidate, it outputs the result.
 However, if the corp bond matches any value in terms of govt bond, it will return that ID and difference.

-The function outputs the result in O(n) time where n is number of elements in the list.
+The function outputs the result in O(nlog(n)) time where n is number of elements in the list.

 Also I am making the sure number resulted is rounded to 2 digits as required.